hector-romero/has-configurator-addon/README.md

+# Configurator Addon (Fork)

+Just added the addon setup from https://github.com/home-assistant/addons-example in order to use my own fork of the original has-configurator (https://github.com/danielperna84/hass-configurator)

 # Example Home Assistant add-on repository

 This repository can be used as a "blueprint" for add-on development to help you get started.